XpressCobra/Information_System_Project/README.md

 >For my user story, I've decided to add the most important details to my list.
 As always the player must start the game in order to launch their Rainbow 6 siege experience.

-  The player logs into the game and joins a match
+  -The player logs into the game and joins a match.
-  The player customizes game settings to their preference The player coordinates/creates strategies with teammates The player chooses the operator and loadout (weapons) The player chooses a defense location or spawn point The player moves to the spawn area
+  -The player customizes game settings to their preference.
+  -The player coordinates/creates strategies with teammates.
+  -The player chooses the operator and loadout (weapons).
+  -The player chooses a defense location or spawn point.
+  -The player moves to the spawn area.
-  The player moves to the objective location
+  -The player moves to the objective location.
-  The player defends/attacks objective
+  -The player defends/attacks objective.
-  The player kills the opposition
+  -The player kills the opposition.
-  The player dies/survives round
+  -The player dies/survives round.
-  The player evaluates strategy and communicates with the team The player reflects on round performance
+  -The player evaluates strategy and communicates with the team.
+  -The player reflects on round performance.
-  The player cycles through objectives on attacking/defending The player wins or loses rounds or the whole game The player can play again
+  -The player cycles through objectives on attacking/defending.
+  -The player wins or loses rounds or the whole game.
+  -The player can play again.
-  The player logs out of the game
+  -The player logs out of the game.

 ## Flowchart Diagram